mycolaos/mycolaos.github.io-old/blog/_posts/2023/2023-12-27-insights-on-a-philosophy-of-software-design-by-john-ousterhout.md

 good design, use red flags as a guide.
 When you spot bad code and manage to move away from it, you likely end up in a better position than before.

+Even if Professor Ousterhout doesn't talk about specific red flags in his video, I'll share some of them from his book:

+- **Shallow Module** (class, function, etc.) when the is interface is more complex than the implementation.
+- **Information Leakage** when the same knowledge is repeated in multiple places.
+- **Temporal Decomposition** when the structure of the code reflects the execution order.
+- **Overexposure** when the API forces the user to learn about other rarely used features.
+- **Pass-through Methods** when a method just calls another method without adding any value.
+- **Repetition** when the same code is repeated in multiple places.
+- **Special-General Mixture** when a general-purpose module contains special-purpose code.
+- **Conjoined Methods** when to understand a method you need to understand another method.
+- **Comment Repeats Code** when the comment repeats the code.
+- **Implementation Documentation Contaminates Interface** when the implementation details are exposed in the interface documentation.
+- **Vague Name** when a variable, function, or class name is broad enough to refer to multiple things.
+- **Hard to Pick Name** when it's hard to pick a name for a variable, function, or class, it's a hint that the design is not good.
+- **Hard to Describe** when it's hard to describe what a variable, function, or class does, that an indicator that there might be a problem with the design.
+- **Nonobvious Code** if the meaning and behavior of code cannot be understood with a quick reading.

 ![Deep class](/assets/images/2023-12-27/deep-class.png.webp)
 ### Minimize Complexity: Deep Classes and Information Hiding